 176 P: I think that’s the first time you ever really put it that way, uh–that I-I realize that you really realize that part of it.

 179 T: You think I hadn’t heard that?

 180 P: I don’t know.
 I guess you’ve never said it….

 181 T: You used a very dramatic phrase–you said, “I get instant diarrhea.” (both laugh)

 182 P: It is too.
 It’s unreal.
 It’s just (sighs) you know, I almost want to put myself in a situation and tell *Nick, “Take me out to dinner or something” and see if it’s gonna happen (laughs) ’cause it hasn’t happened since Saturday night.
 I–how could I forget that.
 Uh, you know, it’s like when I go somewhere, I gotta keep myself busy.
-Like we talked about–the block club party is coming–it is November 5th–well, I won’t be that scared ’cause I’m in my own home but-and I’m doing things–I’m keeping myself busy.
+Like we talked about–the block club meeting is coming–it is October 23rd–well, I won’t be that scared ’cause I’m in my own home but-and I’m doing things–I’m keeping myself busy.
 I was wondering like if I have–if I go somewhere without the children and I don’t have to get up and serve people or do anything and I’ve got all this, to me, free time, uh, I just sit and relax and take it easy but my mind has a chance to escape and get to – can the subconscious and the conscious–I don’t know–I’m not putting it right.
 Uh, when I’ve got nothing else to do and I’m just sitting there or, you know – it gives my mind a chance to go get nervous or – I don’t know.
 I think I’m inadequate or don’t have the confidence and then it brings it on.

 183 T: I think it’s true if you’re busy with something, you sort of have a little less time for-for your mind to start dwelling on those thoughts but the real problem is–why is it that when you’re free, your mind goes to such thoughts.